Government-General of Chōsen Building: History

-The Government-General Building was officially completed ten years later on 1 October 1926, and the office of the Governor-General was transferred there.
+Construction

+Prior to the 1910 annexation, the Japanese Residency-General of Korea operated out of the three-story Japanese Residency-General of Korea Building on the mountain Namsan.
+However, that building was too small for the operations needed to manage the annexed Korea.
+In 1912, they finalized plans to create the Government-General of Chōsen Building at Gyeongbokgung.
+The decision to build it at the palace was a symbolic assertion of Japan's authority in Korea.

+It was designed from 1912 to 1914 by German architect Georg de Lalande.
+De Lalande had lived in Japan since 1901 and had designed buildings there and in Korea until he died in 1914.
+After de Lalande's death, the designs were taken over by Japanese architects Ichiro Nomura and Hirushi Kunieda.
+Groundbreaking for the building was held on June 25, 1916.
+The topping out ceremony for the building was held on May 17, 1923.
+On October 1, 1926, a ceremony for the building's completion was held.

 After Korean independence

-Japanese rule in Korea ended upon the Surrender of Japan in August 1945 and the United States occupied the territory of Korea south of the 38th parallel (including Seoul) where the United States Army Military Government in Korea (USAMGIK) was established.

-The US occupation government renamed the Government-General Building to Capitol Hall and it became internationally known as the Seoul Capitol.
-On 31 May 1948, the Government-General Building became the seat of South Korea's constitutional assembly, the precursor to the National Assembly of South Korea.
-On 24 July, the swearing in ceremony of Syngman Rhee as the first President of South Korea was held in front of the Government-General Building.
-On 15 August, the inauguration of the First Republic of Korea (South Korea) occurred at the Government-General Building following the official transfer of power from the USAMGIK to the Government of South Korea, becoming the first seat of National Assembly, and was occupied by a variety of government offices.
-The Japanese Governor-General's office became the Prime Minister's office.
+Japanese rule in Korea ended upon the surrender of Japan in August 1945 and the United States occupied the territory of Korea south of the 38th parallel (including Seoul) where the United States Army Military Government in Korea was established.
+The US occupation government renamed the Government-General Building to Capitol Hall, and it became internationally known as the Seoul Capitol.
+On 31 May 1948, the Government-General Building became the seat of South Korea's Constituent National Assembly, the precursor to the National Assembly.
+On 24 July, the swearing in ceremony of Syngman Rhee as the first president of South Korea was held in front of the Government-General Building.
+On 15 August, the inauguration of the First Republic occurred at the Government-General Building following the official transfer of power from the US occupation government.
+The Government-General Building also became the first seat of National Assembly and was occupied by a variety of government offices.

-The Government-General Building was heavily damaged following the outbreak of the Korean War in June 1950, when the forces of North Korea invaded South Korea across the 38th parallel, and the Korean People's Army briefly occupied the building as an army headquarters until United Nations forces recaptured Seoul in September 1950.
-The North Koreans set fire to the Government-General Building upon their retreat, completely destroying the interior, and it was left abandoned and in a ruinous state, even after the war ended in 1953.
-The nationalistic President Rhee refused either to repair the building or reoccupy it, as its ruinous state was partly symbolic of the end of the Japanese occupation, but started using the remaining outdoor space as an outdoor music hall.
+The Government-General Building was heavily damaged following the outbreak of the Korean War in June 1950 when North Korea's Korean People's Army invaded South Korea.
+North Korea's forces briefly occupied the building as an army headquarters until United Nations forces recaptured Seoul in September 1950.
+The North Koreans set fire to the Government-General Building upon their retreat, completely destroying the interior.
+The building remained ruined and abandoned for the remainder of the war.
+President Rhee refused to either repair or reoccupy the building as its ruin was considered symbolic of the end of Japanese occupation while its outdoor space was utilized as an outdoor music hall.